appbaseio/Docs/src/REST.md

 As we saw earlier, on a vertex you can listen to two kinds of resources: properties and edges.

 #### Properties

-Suppose we are listening to the properties of the vertex at _user/andy_.
-We understand what are the cases when data will arrive and how it would look like.
+Suppose you are listening to the properties of the vertex at _user/andy_.
+We will try to understand what are the cases when data will arrive and how it would look like.

 ##### 1. Retrieval